danp/pairbox/README.md

 # pairbox

-A vagrant setup for pairing.
+A vagrant setup for pairing via tmux.
 Features things commonly needed to pair on ruby and Go projects.

 ## Using